Radio Show Transcript

 The only constant in life is change. planning for retirement is no exception.
 Coming up next, what you can do to better navigate your way to retirement, how we manage our savings and stretch our dollars to make sure we don’t run out of money.
 We’ll unpack this next.

-We are back on the money with Secure Money Neil Majors here sitting in for Brian Quaranta.
-And so you said a mouthful there, Neil, when you went when we got started, I mean, you summed it up nicely what the only constant in life has changed.
+We are back On the Money with Secure Money.
+Neil Mager is here sitting in for Brian Quaranta.
+And so, you said a mouthful there, Neil, when we got started, I mean, you summed it up nicely what the only constant in life has changed.
 And when it comes to planning for retirement, we’ve really got a lot of stuff going on there.
 And so, we kind of put together an interesting collection, if you will, of, of some sound bites from various people.
 In fact, let’s just get started with that.
 Let’s, we talked about managing our savings, stretching our dollars, we don’t want to run out of money.
 Well, here is Doug Sandler with his take

 Doug Sandler 10:45